Image description

 • Connecting you with suitable services

-• Directing you to follow-up care or support through a Medicare Mental Health Centre.
+• Directing you to follow-up care or support through a Head to Health Clinic.

 • Referring you to a specialist or acute mental health service (including emergency care).